maggiebr0wn/ArchR-to-Seurat/README.md

 <img src = "https://github.com/maggiebr0wn/ArchR-to-Seurat/blob/main/archR2seurat.png">

-A tool which converts an ArchR object to Seurat object.
+A tool which converts an ArchR project to Seurat object.

 To run: